-Iceland has a population of around 320,000.
-Before travellers started arriving in droves (about a million per year now), most Icelandic sights, from thundering waterfall Skógafoss and basalt beach Reynisfjara to the wild interiors at Landmannalaugar & Þórsmörk, had no need for big car parks, safety placards or hordes of park rangers.
-Developing an infrastructure that can cope with its appreciative new visitors while maintaining the untouched feeling of one of the world’s most unique landscapes is a major challenge for Iceland.
+Iceland has a population of around 366,000.
+Before travelers started arriving in droves (with numbers that topped 2 million per year pre-pandemic), most Icelandic sights, from thundering waterfall Skógafoss and basalt beach Reynisfjara to the wild interiors at Landmannalaugar & Þórsmörk, had no need for big car parks, safety placards or hordes of park rangers.
+Developing an infrastructure that can cope with its appreciative new visitors while maintaining the untouched feeling of one of the world’s most unique landscapes has been a major challenge for Iceland.

-We've seen tourists stroll onto Sólheimajökull glacier in sneakers and light jackets.
-Recent incidents include a family trying to drive across Langjökull glacier in a small SUV, a teenager jumping into 2°C (35°F) waters at Þingvellir National Park on a dare and tourists being sucked into the waves at black-sand Djúpalónssandur beach.
+Some tourists have been a little foolish in Iceland's incredible landscapes.
+We've seen visitors stroll onto the Sólheimajökull glacier in sneakers and light jackets, a family attempting to drive across Langjökull glacier in a small SUV, a teenager jumping into 2°C (35°F) waters at Þingvellir National Park on a dare, and tourists being sucked into the waves at black-sand Djúpalónssandur beach.

 Though Iceland’s dramatic terrain is perilous, you may find no safety rails beside cliff edges, and no ropes alongside plummeting waterfalls.
 Icelanders would prefer not to mar their beauty with obvious signs or railings, and count on people to be smart.
 And if there are signs or barriers, heed them.

-How to have a brilliant holiday in Iceland?
-Be smart and safe.
-Bring good maps (available at Reykjavík bookstores like Mál og Menning), appropriate gear, plus, you’ve heard it before: common sense.
+Bring good maps, appropriate gear, plus, you’ve heard it before: common sense.
 Consult a proper hiking or cold-weather packing list.
-If you had no access to a car or building, would you be warm and dry enough with what you were wearing?
+Consider: if you have no access to a car or building, would you be warm and dry enough in what you were wearing?
 No hiking in jeans, no climbing on glaciers without proper guidance, no fording rivers in subcompact cars, no camping without hardcore waterproof tents.
 Then just relax and enjoy all that beauty, no fear required.

 Being prepared can open up great wilderness areas such as the Westfjords’ beautiful Hornstrandir Nature Reserve, known for its Arctic foxes, spectacular birding cliffs and unspoiled hiking and camping.

-Visit Safe Travel (safetravel.is) is a site run by ICE-SAR (Icelandic Search & Rescue), with travel and weather alerts and information, a smartphone app (useful in emergencies), and procedures for filing a travel plan.
+Safe Travel is a site run by ICE-SAR (Icelandic Search & Rescue), with travel and weather alerts and information, a smartphone app (useful in emergencies) and procedures for filing a travel plan.

-Another good information source is Ferðafélag Íslands (the Icelandic Touring Association; fi.is) which runs many huts, campgrounds and hiking trails.
+Another good information source is Ferðafélag Íslands (the Icelandic Touring Association) which runs many huts, campgrounds and hiking trails.

 Never drive off-road.
 It’s illegal and incredibly damaging to the fragile environment.
 Cavalier tourists leave tracks where they’ve flouted the rule, and those tracks entice others to do the same.
 Even with a 4WD, stick to marked roads.

-Icelanders are a generally hardy and open-minded group with a dry but vibrant sense of humour.
-They tend to speak impeccable English, and are game for a chat, or to tell you about their favourite places to go.
+Icelanders are a generally hardy and open-minded group with a dry but vibrant sense of humor.
+They tend to speak impeccable English and are game for a chat, or to tell you about their favorite places to go.
 Respecting local etiquette and laws (along with not whingeing about the weather, or how hard it is to get to the natural wonders) will go a long way in endearing you to them, and open opportunities for local connections.

-Icelanders often remove their shoes indoors.
+Icelanders often remove their shoes when they head inside.
 Pack flip-flops or slippers for indoors.

 It’s pure and wonderful; Icelanders will look at you askance if you ask for bottled water.